jketreno/airc/README.md

 NOTE: If running on an Intel Arc A series graphics processor, fp64 is not supported and may need to either be emulated or have the model quantized.

-This project provides container definitions that will provide PyTorch 2.6 with Intel's LLM project.
-In addition, it provides a small local chat server and an IRC client to provide a chat bot.
+This project provides a simple IRC chat client.
+It runs the neuralchat model, enhanced with a little bit of RAG to fetch news RSS feeds.

+Internally, it is built using PyTorch 2.6 and the Intel IPEX/LLM.

 # Installation